wswalker87/fcc_budget_app/README.md

 # Scott Walker

-## FreeCodeCamp Budget APp project
+## FreeCodeCamp Budget App project

 This is the third project in a series of five project for the FCC certification in Scientific Computing with Python.